HOSTING AN ITINERANT ARTIST:

 I only go where I am invited and, for the most part, can travel only to parts of the country where I have enough invitations to make the travel economical.
 Once I have a list of potential hosts and the times of year they would consider hosting, I can begin to shape my travel plans.
 So please let me know as early as possible if you are considering being a host.

 I will want to know: where you live and a little bit about your surroundings; what times of the year you could consider putting up an itinerant painter for a few days; whether a shorter or longer visit appeals to you; how far in advance you would like to establish a definite visiting date; and any other points that seem important to you.
-E-mail is the most efficient means of communication, but if you do not have regular access to email, please include a phone number or mailing address in your message.
-I welcome the chance to answer any questions and establish some rapport through correspondence before establishing any plans.

 ABOUT THE ART:

-The jimmott.com portfolios should give a good sense of my range and general approach to landscape (most of the works shown were done on tour).
 The paintings I make during the Itinerant Artist Project are mainly small landscape studies executed in oil on panel.
-Exactly what I will paint in each location and how I will paint it remains, of course, a mystery until I get there.
+Exactly what I will paint in each location and how I will paint it remain, of course, a mystery until I get there.

-I should note that the paintings given in exchange for hospitality are typically not commissioned scenes but small studies of subjects that catch my interest.
-They are comparable to paintings I regularly sell for $350 -$550.
-Hosts may purchase or commission additional paintings if they wish.
+The paintings given in exchange for hospitality are typically not commissioned scenes but small studies of subjects that catch my interest.
+That said, if my host really wants me to paint something in particular, I don't mind requests.

 IF YOU WANT TO KNOW MORE: